Generally, the term ‘self employment’ refers to someone working for themselves, however this can sometimes take on a number of different forms.

 This is similar to a small business owner or entrepreneur however they don't own the business exclusively.
 It may be with one or more partners.

-A person who acts independently without being affiliated with an organisation and without a long term commitment to one particular employer.
+A person who acts independently without being affiliated with an organisation and without a long-term commitment to one particular employer.
 Freelancers generally offer something tangible and work under contracts to a number of different clients (sometimes at any one time) to provide a specialist service, for example as designers, photographers, journalists.
 Freelancers will generally command a similar rate of pay as contractors.
-For example Designer, photographers, journalism.
 As well as the ability to use a specialist skill you must have the ability to market yourself to potential clients.

 Contractors are also self employed but usually provide a specialist service in return for a fee.
 Contractors are usually used by organisations who want to acquire a specific skills set for a set period of time.
 For example 6 or 12 months.
 Contractors are usually employed by one organisation for a set period of time.